megk96/tweet-clustering-repost/README.md

 5. All stop words are removed.

 ### Similarity Measure
-1. Since the model needs to be resistent to typos, words are considered to be the same if they are 90% similar.
-2. The TF-IDF index is built.
+1. The TF-IDF index is built.
-3. The cosine similarity is calculated.
+2. The cosine similarity is calculated.

 ### Clustering Algorithm